metapolator/metapolator/metapolation.md

 ![](http://www.mmiworks.net/metapolator/minimumAlla.png)

 The ‘all’ popup sets the complete left-hand side to the same master, while setting the right-hand side to all remaining masters, in ascending order.
-Here M3 is set:
+Here M3 hes been set:

 ![](http://www.mmiworks.net/metapolator/minimumAllM3.png)